 Laki's Birds 8:260:00/8:26

 "Laki's Birds" was inspired by nature and the random sounds that come about to make a beautiful soundscape.
-Though you can play the song alone as a solo track, the song was designed in such a way that many people can play it from different devices at different times and the sounds will still flow together, just like sounds in nature happen at random but still create a beautiful symphony.
+Though you can play the song alone as a solo track, the song was designed in such a way that many people can play it from different devices at different times and the sounds still flow together, just like sounds in nature happen at random but still create a beautiful symphony.